RWL-Dittrich/HueAPI/README.md

             //You can also just get a light and change stuff.
             HueLight light = lights.get(0);

-            //You can turn on a light with the setPower method .
+            //You can turn on a light with the setPower(powerState, (optional) transitionTime) method.
             //(The transitionTime here is overriding the transitionTime we set earlier in the huebridge). light.setPower(true, 20);

-            //You can set the transitionTime of a light with the setTransitionTime method.
+            //You can set the transitionTime of a light with the setTransitionTime(transitionTime) method.
             //This permanently changes the light's transitionTime
             //The transitionTime is in a scale of 10 means 1 second.
-(It is a bit weird but it's how Philips implemented it).
             //In this case 20 means two seconds! light.setTransitionTime(20);

-            //You can set the RGB with the setRGB method.
+            //You can set the RGB with the setRGB(R, G, B, (optional) transitionTime) method.
             //(The transitionTime here is overriding the transitionTime we set earlier in the huebridge). light.setRGB(255, 0, 150, 20);

-            //You can set the brightness of the light with the setBri method (0-254. keep in mind that 0 does not mean off!)
+            //You can set the brightness of the light with the setBri(brightness, (optional) transitionTime) method (0-254. keep in mind that 0 does not mean off!)
             //(The transitionTime here is overriding the transitionTime we set earlier in the huebridge). light.setBri(255, 10);